Chiaki203/slack-clone/README.md

 - If refresh redirects you to `/channels/1`, it’s because the router param (`id`) isn’t ready on first render and channels load asynchronously; the redirect must wait until both are loaded.
 - If Realtime doesn’t work, confirm you see a WebSocket connection to `.../realtime/v1/websocket` in DevTools → Network → WS, and that replication is enabled for the tables above.
+- If other users appear to have email-like usernames, update the signup trigger to use `raw_user_meta_data.display_name` and/or run the migration query above.